mergersandvisualizations/mergersandvisualizations.github.io/README.md

 Code is included in the js/ folder, CSS in the css/ folder, data in the data/ folder, images in the img/ folder, etc.

-The URL to the website is https://mergersandvisualizations.github.io/, and the video can be found at TODO
+The URL to the website is https://mergersandvisualizations.github.io/, and the video can be found at https://www.youtube.com/watch?v=zAkEBgRNSUk.

 The instructions for using our interface are explained on the page.